syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ![](appearance-images/abbreviateddaynames.png)

-## Right-To-Left
+## Right-to-left

-`SfCalendar` control elements can be aligned in right-to-left layout. `SfCalendar` control laid out from right to left when `RightToLeft` value is `Yes`.
-The following code example illustrates the same.
+`SfCalendar` control elements can be aligned in right-to-left layout.
+The `SfCalendar` control is laid out from the right to left when the `RightToLeft` value is set to `Yes`.
+The following code example illustrates this process:

 {% tabs %}